rozek/blockly-ai-playground/README.md

 * `Console` - the current contents of the built-in "Console" (initially empty)

 In addition to the items listed above, "AI Mezzanine" blocks provide their own context items in order to allow customization of their internal API calls.
-To find these items, simply replace the `default` prefix of the inferencing parameter items by the prefix for the given mezzanine (e.g., 'summary_max_tokens' specifies the token generation limit for text summarization).
+To find these items, simply replace the `default` prefix of the inferencing parameter items by the prefix for the given mezzanine (e.g., 'summarizer_max_tokens' specifies the token generation limit for text summarization).
 If any mezzanine-specific context item is removed (or empty) the related default setting is used instead.

 #### Preserve and Restore ####

 During development it is sometimes useful to keep settings and values beyond the life-time of a single program.
 Typical use case are:

 * you use one Blockly program to define APIServer, APIKey or other settings and use these settings in other Blockly programs
-* you save intermediate results in order to avoid having to rerun the steps to compute these results over and over again
+* you save intermediate results of API calls in order to avoid having to rerun them after restarting an AI-assisted application

 ![preserveContextItem](./Screenshots/preserveContextItem.png)
 ![restoreContextItem](./Screenshots/restoreContextItem.png)